fnproject/tutorials/node/intro/README.md

 container was bound to.

 The fn CLI provides a couple of commands to let us see what we've deployed.
-`fn apps list` returns a list of all of the defined applications.
+`fn list apps` returns a list of all of the defined applications.

 ![user input](images/userinput.png)
 >```sh
-> fn apps list
+> fn list apps
 >```

 Which, in our case, returns the name of the application we created when we